apache/doris/docs/en/docs/query-acceleration/async-materialized-view/query-async-materialized-view.md

 - The use of non-deterministic functions to build materialized views is not supported, including rand, now, current_time, current_date, random, uuid, etc.

-- Transparent rewriting does not support window functions and LIMIT.
+- Transparent rewriting does not support window functions.

+- The materialized view SQL definition contains LIMIT and does not support transparent rewriting; queries can use LIMIT.

 - Currently, materialized view definitions cannot utilize views or other materialized views.

+- When the query or materialized view has no data, transparent rewriting is not supported.

 - Currently, WHERE clause compensation supports scenarios where the materialized view does not have a WHERE clause, but the query does, or where the materialized view has a WHERE clause and the query's WHERE clause is a superset